 In cases where the parties have not consented to proceed before the Magistrate Judge for all purposes, the Magistrate Judge may issue an order on any non-dispositive matter (a matter that does not dispose of a claim or defense of a party).
-If you disagree with the Magistrate Judge's order, you may serve and file objections within fourteen (14) days.
-Objections should be filed with the Clerk's Office.
-If you do not object to the Magistrate Judge's order within that fourteen (14) day period, you may not later object to the order.
-The District Judge will consider any objections filed and set aside or modify the Magistrate Judge's order only if it is clearly erroneous or contrary to law.
-However, you are required to obey any order of a Magistrate Judge even if you have filed objections, unless you obtain a stay of the order from the Magistrate Judge or District Judge.
+If you disagree with the Magistrate Judge's order, you may serve and file an appeal from a Magistrate Judge's order to the District Judge within fourteen (14) days after being served with the Magistrate Judge's order pursuant to Local Rule 72.1(b).
+If you do not appeal the Magistrate Judge's order within that fourteen (14) day period, you may not later appeal the order.
+You must specifically designate the order or part of the order you are appealing, the documents to consider and a memorandum of law.
+The District Judge will consider any appeal filed and set aside or modify the Magistrate Judge's order only if it is clearly erroneous or contrary to law.
+However, you are required to obey any order of a Magistrate Judge even if you have filed an appeal, unless you obtain a stay of the order from the Magistrate Judge or District Judge.